r4ppz/research-repo-docs/docs/api_contract.md

 - Create new request
 - Paper must exist and not be archived
-- Only one PENDING or ACCEPTED request allowed per user/paper → 409
+- Only one PENDING or ACCEPTED request allowed per user/paper (enforced by database partial unique index) → 409 CONFLICT
 - Response: `{ "requestId": number }`
 - Available to STUDENT and TEACHER roles